 One of the benefits of joining The Meconopsis Group is having access to its seed exchange.
 Whilst a reasonable number of different Meconopsis plants can be bought from specialist nurseries, rarer species and hybrids are seldom seen or soon sold out.

-Consequently,The Meconopsis Group organises an annual seed exchange, from which it is possible to obtain the seed of many species, some commercially unavailable, at a modest price.
+Consequently,The Meconopsis Group organises an annual seed exchange, from which it is possible to obtain the seed of many species, some commercially unavailable.
 The seed exchange relies upon the seed generously donated by members and does not buy in seed from third parties.
 As is normal practice with seed exchanges, priority in seed allocation is given to donors.

 In the interest of conservation, The Meconopsis Group seeks to promote the growing of Meconopsis from seed so that those species already in cultivation can be maintained and conserved, whilst new introductions can become established and made more widely available for study.
 We maintain a full list of recognised taxa, with species and their sub-species and varieties.